 Outside of work, I’m a runner.
 For the past two years, it’s been my main passion and brings me immense joy (or maybe allows me to survive and be often smiling?).
 My favorite distance is a half marathon, and my personal best so far is 1:45.
 In a marathon, I ran so far, and the only positive information from that race is that I made it to the finish line. 😉

 Another one of my passions is football in any form: watching, supporting, playing for real, and playing in FUT champions 🙂 Frodigopl is my nickname in FUT.
-Interested in a match?
+Are you interested in a match?

 Do I use social media?

-If you want to contact me, the best way is through the contact form on my website.
+If you want to contact me, the best way is to use the contact form on my website or email me at [email protected].

 If you want to stay updated with my content, sign up for the newsletter.
 You will receive emails from me with the possibility of sending me a private message.